Benjins/yap/README.md

 ## YAP - Youtube Annotation Preservation
 ---------------

+## NOTE: Youtube has removed access to all annotations as of January 15.
+Any downloads will result in an XML file w/o legacy annotations.

 YouTube has decided to outlaw ~fun~annotations on their platform.
 This project consists of tools for people to ensure that their hard work is not lost.

 Here are the main parts to this project: